diksha-2911/teacher-extension/README.md

 Get your Cerebras API key from [here](https://cloud.cerebras.ai/)

-Get you Obsidian API key by adding `obsidian-local-rest-api` community plugin in your Obsidian app and add it to `.env` file in `backend`
+Get you Obsidian API key by adding `obsidian-local-rest-api` community plugin in your Obsidian app

 **Run frontend**